Studioname/linkedInApplicationBot/README.md

 I'm almost done'.
 This is not the way to approach things - It starts out with a small error, but by the end you have a pile of spaghetti and no idea why it won't work anymore [when the initial problem was fairly simple to solve.]
 BREAKS ARE IMPORTANT!
 The code is 90% functional but I don't have the inclination to make another account - The lesson to be learned is to take breaks even if you're close to finished.

+Update: Success!
+I pulled the first version I uploaded to git and worked on that instead.
+Took some edge cases and error handling but it mostly works!
+Very reassuring to get the thing working =)